A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Extended M o bius representation 1: the unification of dilation 2-form, and its potential 1-form

 for the frame transformation $e^{I}\rightarrow e'^{I}=\Lambda^{I}{}_{J}e^{J}$.
 Therefore, the $\mathfrak{d}(n\,;\,\mathbb{R})$-valued 1-form $\omega^{(D)}$ is not an Ehresmann connection.
 Alternatively, this valued 1-form becomes a potential to generate the following geometric quantity:

-where ``$\,\rm Tr\,$'' is the trace operator and $Q=d_{\nabla}g$ is the non-metricity 2-form defined in Eq~(\ref{Non-metricity tensor from potential}).
+where ``$\,\rm Tr\,$'' is the trace operator and $Q=d_{\nabla}g$ is the non-metricity 2-form.
+(See Eq.~(\ref{Non-metricity tensor from potential}) in detail.)
+Where we abbreviated `` $\,\tilde{}\,$ '' of each geometric quantity.
 Remark that the commutativity of the generators $D$ and $E^{I}{}_{J}$ ensures $\omega^{(E)}\wedge \omega^{(D)}=0$.
 This quantity $\Delta$ is the so-called dilation 2-form.
-Notice that if the torsion 2-form vanishes: $T=0$, Eq~(\ref{Dilation}) turn to simply to be
+Notice that if the torsion 2-form vanishes: $T=0$, Eq.~(\ref{Dilation}) turn to simply to be

-The torsion-free condition can be realized by taking the auxiliary field $\zeta$ in Eq~(\ref{Relation between Coframe and Translation}) as follows:
+The torsion-free condition can be realized by taking the auxiliary field $\zeta$ in Eq.~(\ref{Relation between Coframe and Translation}) as follows: